Screen Gems: Decline and closure (1942–1946)

 Screen Gems was, in an attempt to keep costs low, the last American animation studio to stop producing black and white cartoons.
-The final black-and-white Screen Gems shorts appeared in 1946, over three years after the second-longest holdouts (Famous Studios and Leon Schlesinger Productions).
-During that same year, the studio shut its doors for good, though their animation output continued to be distributed until 1949.
-It later merged with the television version of Screen Gems (Previously Pioneer Telefilms).
+The final black-and-white Phantasy shorts appeared in 1946, over three years after the second-longest holdouts (Famous Studios and Schlesinger Productions), with the subsequent shorts being produced in Cinecolor.
+Columbia, still dissatisfied with the studio's output, decided to shut its doors for good in November, while continuing to release a backlog of shorts until 1949.
+The studio name was later repurposed for a television division, while the former Seward Street facility, which Screen Gems occupied since 1940, was taken over by Walter Lantz Productions in 1947.